r-kan/Quant-in-R/README.md

 # How good (or bad) is SHY?
 Would you like to believe a strategy is good when someone throws it to you and claims that it is?
 I hope not.
-Here, I use `PerformanceAnalytics`, a powerful module in finance evaluation, to express the quality of SHY as follows:
+Here, `PerformanceAnalytics`, a powerful module in finance evaluation in R is adopted, to express the quality of SHY:
 ```r
     source("shy_eval.R")
     eval_res = evaluate_shy()
 ```

-The result is shown as the following graph in your RStudio console:
+The result is then shown in your RStudio console:
 <a href="https://raw.githubusercontent.com/r-kan/r-kan.github.io/master/images/Quant-in-R/shy_perf.png" target="_blank"><img border="0" alt="show multiple yield values" src="https://raw.githubusercontent.com/r-kan/r-kan.github.io/master/images/Quant-in-R/shy_perf.png" width="515" height="411"></a>

-In case that we are interested to the mutual performance between two targets, we can put the two targets in the same evaluation graph:
+In case that the mutual performance between two targets is interested, we can put the two targets in the same evaluation:
 ```r
     eval_pair_res = evaluate_shy_stock('2330')
 ```